GaloyMoney/blink/DEV.md

 $ make unit
 ```

-Runtime dependencies are not required
+Runtime dependencies are not required for unit tests

 ### Run integration tests